aoliver44/ARGs_and_Diet/README.md

 # Association of diet and antimicrobial resistance
  Scripts and docker images used in paper: Association of diet and antimicrobial resistance in healthy US adults.
-Paper has been published in XXXXXX and can be found here: XXXXXX
+A paper on this work has been published in Mbio and can be found [here](https://journals.asm.org/doi/full/10.1128/mbio.00101-22).

 ______________
 ### **Data Availibility**